MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-cross-cloud-scaling-onprem-data.md

   - A Windows Server 2016 image.
   - A Windows Server 2016 with a Microsoft SQL Server image.
   - The appropriate plans and offers.
   - A domain name for your web app.
-If you don't have a domain name, you can buy one from a domain provider such as GoDaddy, Bluehost, and InMotion.
+If you don't have a domain name, you can buy one from a domain provider like GoDaddy, Bluehost, and InMotion.
 - An SSL certificate for your domain from a trusted certificate authority like LetsEncrypt.
 - A web app that communicates with a SQL Server database and supports Application Insights.
 You can download the [dotnetcore-sqldb-tutorial](https://github.com/Azure-Samples/dotnetcore-sqldb-tutorial) sample app from GitHub.
 - A hybrid network between an Azure virtual network and Azure Stack Hub virtual network.
 For detailed instructions, see [Configure hybrid cloud connectivity with Azure and Azure Stack Hub](solution-deployment-guide-connectivity.md).